 On the Road between Florence & Siena

-The position on the Roman crossroads made it easy for San Casciano prosper economically until well into the 1400's.
+The position on the Roman crossroads made it easy for San Casciano to prosper economically until well into the 1400's.
 It's strategic position made it one of the more popular stops on the road to Rome.
-The findings of Etruscan and Roman artefacts have definitely dated the city - as well as the original name, San Casicano in Decimo - referring to its position at “milemarker” decimo on the Roman road between Fiorentina and Sena Giulia.
+The findings of Etruscan and Roman artefacts have definitely dated the city - and have explaind the original name, San Casicano in Decimo - referring to its position at “milemarker” decimo on the Roman road between Fiorentina and Sena Giulia.
 The “decimo” suffix was lost over time and replaced with a reference to the valley and river val di Pesa (sometimes written as San Casciano VP).

-Like so many town that spurted up along the Florence border, it was considered a strategic military outpost, protecting the medieval city of Florence from invasion.
-But San Casciano didn’t start life that way, it was a classic market town set low in the valley and thus it grew-up with hardly any defenses making it an easy target for hostile takeovers.
+Like so many towns that spurted up along the Florence border, it was considered a strategic military outpost, protecting the medieval city of Florence from invasion.
+But San Casciano didn’t start life that way; it was a classic market town set low in the valley and thus it grew-up with hardly any defenses making it an easy target for hostile takeovers.

 Unfortunately, most of the town was destroyed by the retreating Germans and the advancing allies.
 However, the town quickly overcame this and rebuilt the many churches, homes and streets leaving a small but active community which organizes many events and reinforce many local traditions throughout the year.

 What to see in Town?